GabrielFreitasP/xy-inc/README.md

-Register and list interest points
+Register and list points of interest (POIs)
 --------

 **Functional resources**
-- Register interest points;
+- Register POI;
-- List all interest points registereds;
+- List all POIs registereds;
-- List interest points by proximity;
+- List POIs by proximity;

 **Non-functional resources**
 - Using MongoDB;